Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-AspNetMVC.md

 The connect sample uses the Azure app registration values and a user's ID to authenticate.
 The ADAL authentication flow needs the client ID, key and reply URL (also known as redirect URL) you get in the Azure registration process.

-To request for an authorization code, first redirects the app to the Azure AD authorization request URL as shown below (see HomeController.cs file).
+To request for an authorization code, first redirect the app to the Azure AD authorization request URL as shown below (see HomeController.cs file).

 ```c#